SehunB-QA/20DecSDET2-IMS-Starter/README.md

 RaimondsCameron   -[RaimondsMezalsQA](https://github.com/RaimondsMezalsQA),
 Henry  - [QAHenryOliverEdwards](https://github.com/QAHenryOliverEdwards),
 Melike - [QAMelikeAyhan](https://github.com/QAMelikeAyhan)
-for all help and support during the development of this project. :)
+for all help, support and laughter during the development of this project. :)

 * A thank you to Nick, Pawel and my QA Trainers for teaching, help, support and memes.